 Economists like to say that everything in the world can be explained by economics.
 While perhaps that is a slight exaggeration, the fact is that economists study issues as small as how people decide what to do during a day and as large as global warming.
 Economics is a field that students will be able to use throughout their lives.

-If a student desires a major that will provide a challenge; qualify him/her for virtually any management position; allow the opportunity to double major; and give insight on many of the opportunities that will be presented in everyday life, a major in Applied Economics would be an appropriate choice.
-With the Applied Economics major the student will focus on classes that are interesting and provide information that will be useful throughout his/her whole life.
-The Applied Economics major also lets the student broaden his/her horizons by taking classes outside of the major.
-This helps graduating Applied Economics majors to have a wide-ranging education that will be helpful in virtually every job market.
+If a student desires a minor that will provide a challenge; qualify him/her for virtually any management position; and give insight on many of the opportunities that will be presented in everyday life, a minor in Applied Economics would be an appropriate choice.
+With the Applied Economics minor the student will focus on classes that are interesting and provide information that will be useful throughout his/her whole life.
+This helps Applied Economics minors to have to have a wide-ranging education that will be helpful in virtually every job market.

 Coordinator: Robert Hoffman, Ph.D.